Density-based User Representation using Gaussian Process Regression for Multi-interest Personalized Retrieval: Introduction

-\item We develop \textit{GPR4DUR}, a density-based user representation method, for personalized multi-interest retrieval.
-This is the first use of GPR for user modeling in multi-interest setting. \item We propose new evaluation protocols and metrics for multi-interest retrieval that measure the extent to which a model captures a user's multiple interests. \item We offer comprehensive experiments on real-world offline datasets showing the adaptability and efficiency of GPR4DUR. \item Online experiments with simulated users show the value of GPR4DUR's uncertainty representation in trading off exploration and exploitation. \end{itemize}
+To summarize, our work makes the following contributions: \begin{itemize} \item We develop \textit{GPR4DUR}, a density-based user representation method, for personalized multi-interest retrieval.
+It is the first use of GPR for user modeling in this setting. \item We propose new evaluation protocols and metrics for multi-interest retrieval that measure the extent to which a model captures a user's multiple interests. \item We conduct comprehensive experiments on real-world offline datasets showing the adaptability and efficiency of GPR4DUR.
+Online experiments with simulated users show the value of GPR4DUR's uncertainty representation in balancing exploration and exploitation. \end{itemize}